Best Online Degrees in: Biochemistry

 Most online bachelor’s degrees in biochemistry typically allow students to complete coursework at their own pace within a specific time frame for each class and assignment.
 However, because of the necessity for hands-on lab work, most programs will require students to complete an internship, or some sort of work experience before graduating.

 In most cases, individuals interested in a career in biochemistry need at least a bachelor’s degree to gain an entry-level position in the field.
 Because of high competition and the complex nature of the job, some jobs may require a minimum of a master’s degree.
 A Ph.D. is required to for individuals hoping to do their own independent research and development within the field.
 Most biochemist spend their time working in a laboratory, studying the chemical and physical principles of living things, and various biological processes like cell development, growth, and heredity.

 According to the U.S. Bureau of Labor Statistics, employment in the field is expected to increase by 31% through 2020.
 However, strong competition is expected because of growing interested in the subject at an undergraduate level.
-The BLS also reported that the median annual income for biochemists was $79,390, in 2010.
+The BLS also reported that the median annual income for biochemists was $79,390.
 However, it is important to remember that income will vary with the responsibilities of the job, and the education and work experience of the individual.